AshleyBrooks213/Franken-BERT/README.md

 This repository contains the joint efforts and research of Austin Francis and Ashley Brooks of Labs33 in creating a most efficient BERT model to be used in the Blue Witness product for Lambda Labs.

-Included are all of the ingredients that were required to give Franken-Bert life.
+Included are all of the ingredients that were required to give Franken-BERT life.

 These ingredients include articles, vidoes, notes, notebooks, and picture guides.
 However, it is important to note that the secret ingredients (the ones that really give Franken-BERT life) are passion, determination, a curiosity for the unknown, and just a sprinkle of late nights and caffeine products.